 The analyst should also obtain and review the corresponding procedures for execution of post-fire SSD.
 Particular note should be taken of any credited human actions, which, if important to the evaluation, are addressed in Phase 3.
 The location where these actions take place is important to the assessment of the independence of the identified SSD path, especially if the process includes any human actions that require entry into, or passage through, the fire area under analysis.

 Finally, the functions and systems that are required to support the SSD path should be identified.
 The analyst should also review the corresponding circuit analysis results for the designated SSD path.
 This review may include an assessment of the completeness of the SSD required and associated circuit component lists.
 Again, this step may be completed prior to entry onto the plant site for the inspection.
-Note that findings against the ost-ire SSD program may arise from these reviews.
+Note that findings against the post-fire SSD program may arise from these reviews.

 Assess the Unavailability of the Identified SSD Path